 No specific feature within an image may be enhanced, obscured, moved, removed, or introduced.

-Adjustments of brightness, contrast, or colour balance are acceptable if and as long as they are done in the whole figure (not in specific parts of it) and do not obscure or eliminate any information present in the original.
+Adjustments of brightness, contrast, or color balance are acceptable if and as long as they are done in the whole figure (not in specific parts of it) and do not obscure or eliminate any information present in the original.
 Nonlinear adjustments (e.g., changes to gamma settings) must be disclosed in the figure legend.

 Grouping of images from parts of a gel/different gels must be made explicit.